-The construction of the destroyer escort H.M.A.S.
-Torrens was completed at Cockatoo Island and the ship entered service in 1971.
 Construction of H.M.A.S.
-Flinders, a small hydrographic ship, was commenced at Williamstown Dockyard in 1970.
-An extended refit of the Daring Class destroyers was commenced at Williamstown Dockyard with H.M.A.S.
-Vampire which was recommissioned into the R.A.N. in late 1971.
+Flinders, a small hydrographic ship, is under way at Williamstown Dockyard.
+An extended refit of the Daring Class destroyers is under way at Williamstown Dockyard with H.M.A.S.
+Vampire recommissioning into the R.A.N. in late 1971.
 H.M.A.S.
-Vendetta is currently in refit.
+Vendetta and Duchess are currently in refit.